balenaltd/handbook/balena-labs-residency.md

 ## Building the project
 You will gain a mentor as part of your residency, called a [project sherpa](https://github.com/balena-io/balena-io/wiki/Labs:-Project-Sherpa).
 This person is an old hand at project building, and will help guide you.
 They will help you to understand how we work, the development loop(s) and what makes a good project into a great project.
 This role of project sherpa should be fluid, so although you will initially be paired with someone, that won't be set in stone.
 If your project is in an area where another balenaista has some expertise - that person can slide into the sherpa role for you.

+### Add it to balenaHub
+We want the resident projects to add to our catalogue of great things for users to make use of, and try the balena platform with.
+So the labs team will work with you to polish your project, test it and make sure it works well, and get it added to hub.
+The process to follow is [here](https://hub.balena.io/submit), but reach out to the team if you need more help.

 ## Publicize and promote your project
 To complete your mission, you need to let the whole world know about your project.
 But you don't have to do this alone, once again your team has your back.
 Balena has a whole [Outreach](https://www.flowdock.com/app/rulemotion/resin-propaganda) team of people who love helping others spread the balena word.